 Winning 2 Golds, 1 Silver, and 1 Bronze at these Games, including its first two boxing Golds ever, China put in a resounding home field performance and staked its claim to being an international amateur boxing contender.
 Cuba, who consistently fields a strong boxing team, won the most medals overall, claiming 4 Silvers and 4 Bronzes.
 Ireland put out its best boxing performance ever, winning a Silver and 2 Bronzes, while India brought back its first ever boxing medal in the form of a Bronze.
+If you are a fan of boxing and sports in general, you could make some serious money simply by placing your bets at autoanunciaบาคาร่าออนไลน์.

 The Val Barker Trophy for best boxer at the 2008 Olympic Games went to Featherweight Vasyl Lomachenko of the Ukraine.